vyuh-tech/vyuh/packages/sanity/sanity_client/README.md

 ## Contributing 🤝

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Learn More 📚

 - Visit [docs.vyuh.tech](https://docs.vyuh.tech) for detailed documentation
 - Check out the [GitHub repository](https://github.com/vyuh-tech/vyuh) for source code
 - Report issues on the [issue tracker](https://github.com/vyuh-tech/vyuh/issues)
 - Learn more about [Sanity.io](https://www.sanity.io/docs)

-## License 📄
+---

-This project is licensed under the terms specified in the LICENSE file.
+<p align="center">Made with ❤️ by <a href="https://vyuh.tech">Vyuh</a></p>